Skip to content

 response = HTTPResponse()

-if not body_chunks:
+if body_stream is None and not body_chunks:

 body_chunks = [b""]